 When nitrites are added to meat, they help prevent the growth of harmful bacteria.
 This is important because meat can spoil quickly and may cause food poisoning.
 Nitrites also react with the protein in meat to create a distinct flavor that many people enjoy.
 Finally, nitrites give processed meats their pink or red color that makes it even more visually appealing.

-While nitrites and nitrates are essential for our health, there is some concern that consuming them in processed meats may be harmful.
+While some amount of nitrites and nitrates, especially when they are naturally occurring in plant foods, is not harmful for our health, there is some concern that consuming them in processed meats may be harmful.
 In the presence of high heat (grilling or frying) and chemicals called amines (which are found in meat), nitrites can form compounds called nitrosamines (5).

 The jury is still out on whether or not nitrosamines formed from nitrites and nitrates in processed meats can cause cancer in humans.
 Some studies have found a link between consuming processed meats and an increased risk of cancer, while other studies have found no link.